Mark Kraus

 By Mark Kraus

 “The accident was in April of 2018.
 There was a handyman on the roof, a couple of stories up.
-He dropped a pair of shears, a heavy-duty pair of tin snips...I was hit with the rubberized handle,” Callie recalled the incident that led to her lossing both her memory and the ability to make mental images after suffering a severe concussion.
-“I didn’t want to sit down because I thought if I sat down, I would pass out, and I didn’t want to pass out.”
-A playwright and educator, she relied on her quick memory and vivid imagination to build storylines and dream up characters.
+He dropped a pair of shears, a heavy-duty pair of tin snips...I was hit with the rubberized handle.”
+Callie, a playwright and educator, recalled the accident that led to a severe concussion, “I didn’t want to sit down because I thought if I sat down, I would pass out, and I didn’t want to pass out.”
+She had relied on her quick memory and vivid imagination to build storylines and dream up characters.
 She described her mental experience of writing before the incident, “I saw things like a movie in my head.
-I would see the location...
-I’d sort of see arcs of movement and three-dimensional sculptures of lines.”
-The forms used to reference plot points are common in people with a certain type of synesthesia and those with highly visual imaginations.
-Due to her accident, her ability to think visually had vanished; she could no longer create or manipulate images in her mind.
-She had also lost some of her working memory, or the ability to remember basic information, like numbers, directions, or names.
+I would see the location...I’d sort of see arcs of movement and three-dimensional sculptures of lines.”
+The visualizations used to reference plot points are common in people with certain types of synesthesia — a blending of sensory experiences — and those with highly visual imaginations.
+Due to her accident, her ability to think visually had vanished — she could no longer create or manipulate images in her mind.
+She had also lost most of her ability to remember basic information like numbers, directions, or names.

-Research into synesthesia — a blending of sensory experiences — and memory gives insight into its connection with this type of episodic visualization.
-Studies have uncovered a gradient between people who lack mental images on one end, as seen in aphantasia and some types of autism, and those with vivid visual imagery on the other, such as people with synesthesia or highly visual thinkers.
-According to studies, recall, mental imagery, and episodic memory in those with synesthesia are markedly higher than those who lack the ability.
+Research into memory gives insight into its connection with this type of episodic visualization.
+People who lack the capibility to make mental images — a condition known as aphantasia — have different types of memories than those with vivid visual mental experiences — such as people with synesthesia.
+According to a few studies, recall, mental imagery, and episodic memory in those with synesthesia and highly visual imaginations are markedly higher than those without the condition.
 The findings may offer a clue into how we use mental imagery to create imagined visual stories and better understanding of those who don’t.

-While speaking about extrodinary memory, Dr. Meier shared the story of the artist Stephen Wiltshire, who has an extraordinary gift.
+Meier shared the story of the artist Stephen Wiltshire, who has an extraordinary gift.
 “He is able to, when he flies over a city...kind of imprint the structure of a city.
 Then he goes and draws the city astonishingly well.”
 His drawings, done from memory, are rendered in black and white in perfect detail.
 “There is evidence that there are really people who have excellent visual memory,” he said.
 Notably, Wiltshire is autistic, a condition that typically is associated with poor visual and episodic memory.
 His process is described as an obsession with buildings, cars, and cityscapes, with little concern for the context or narrative detail that would normally support a memory.

 There is a recent study that explores the relationship between aphantasia — or the inability to make mentals images — synesthesia, and autism out of the University of Sussex.
 It found that synesthesia co-occurred across all participants equally in all three conditions.
 This may mean that synesthesia is not necessary to drive how vivid our mental landscapes are.
 More likely, the condition is a supplemental tool to enhance memory in already visual people.
 When co-occurring with aphantasia the subjects scored higher on memory tests than others with the condition, showing an advantage even when mental images aren’t present.

-Meier’s research found that memory advantages seem to be “type-specific.”
+Meier’s research found that memory advantages in synesthetes seem to be “type-specific.”
 Color-graphene synesthetes, those would see colors associated within the letters of the alphabet, tend to score highest on memory tests.
 He’s currently studying chromesthesia, or those who see color associated with music, and how it relates to perfect pitch.
 “Musicians who have absolute pitch, the prevalence of synesthesia is higher in these people than in the normal population,” he said.
 Having a second reference point to musical scale may allow the brain to reference notes visually — a huge advantage when identifying pitch out of context.

-As Callie’s recieved treatment and her concussion healed, her memory and “sculptures of lines” returned.
+As Callie’s recieved treatment and her concussion healed, her memory and visual forms returned.
 “That ability to imagine came back,” she said.
 “I came up with the entire timeline, characters, character names, exactly how many scenes there were, the main events...like the resonance objects, the pivotal moments, all of it...I was like, ‘oh, I can imagine!’”
 Her experience sheds light on the mind’s visual projector and how it relates to our episodic imagination and memory.
 The pathway of a thought and a visualization may cross brain regions that are usually separated.
 In some people, these regions are intertwined, leading to extraordinary experiences of perception and thought: three-dimensional sculptures of lines or color enhanced experience — and for others, near perfect memory.
 It may be indicative of a mind that stages and poses, conducts, and illuminates vs. one that tells its stories in the dark.

 1.